codeface-io/SwiftNodes/README.md

 Ancestor counts can serve as a proxy for [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting).

-## Future Directions

-* `Sendable` conformance should be conditional! `Graph` should not generally require its value type to be `Sendable` but rather be itself `Sendable` only when its vaule- and id type are.
-* For the included algorithms and current clients, existing editing capabilities seem to suffice.
-Also, to make a `Graph` part of a `Sendable` type, you would need to hold it as a constant anyway.
-So, regarding editing, following development steps will focus on initializing graphs complete with their edges rather than on mutating existing `Graph` instances.

-* But an interesting future direction is certainly to further align `Graph` with the official Swift data structures and to provide an arsenal of synchronous and asynchronous filtering- and mapping functions.

-* Also, since `Graph` is (now) a full value type, public API and internal implementation should only use IDs instead of complete node- and edge values unless where necessary.
-The public `Graph` API is already free of requiring any edge- or node value arguments, but the algorithms have not been migrated in that way yet.

 ## Architecture

 Here is the internal architecture (composition and [essential](https://en.wikipedia.org/wiki/Transitive_reduction) dependencies) of the SwiftNodes code folder: